oldfashionedrobot/angular_on_rails/README.md

 ## Next Steps
 Try injecting `$http` into the `homePage` component and using it to make an AJAX request to the `/api/notes` path, then display the JSON response data in the view.
 After that, try making the rest of the CRUD views on the front end and routes/actions on the back end.

+Also, if you want to be able to write ES6 style JS, check out this gem: https://github.com/TannerRogalsky/sprockets-es6.

 <details>

   <summary>Solution</summary>